Ronald W. Ogrodnik, Ph.D.Founder and President

 He received a kidney in January 2008, from a member of the church in which he is the Pastor in Tampa.
 This restored life opportunity has fueled Dr. Wynn’s goal of helping students and educators to learn as Immanuel Kant states, “Do the right thing because it’s the right thing.”
 He has a passion for Educational Leadership, Ethics and Diverse populations.
 He has served on several college committees and has also designed courses.
 He is excited about helping students learn how to incorporate a Strengths-Based approach into their education practices.

-Michael Dorer, Ed.D.Faculty in College of Education
+Michael Dorer, Ed.D.Program Director, College of Education &

 Strategic – Maximizer – Context – Input – Intellection

 Dr. Michael Dorer is an internationally trained Montessori educator, specializing in Montessori curriculum and materials, and Montessori teacher education.
 He has worked with children from toddlers to middle schoolers in Montessori education beginning in 1969, and with teaching graduate student adults in Montessori education since 1978.
 Michael’s educational background includes a doctorate in Instructional Leadership, and Montessori credentials from both the American Montessori Society and the Association Montessori Internationale.
 Michael has written and published multiple Montessori album textbooks.
 Michael is retired as Founding Director of the Institute for Montessori Innovation at Westminster College in Salt Lake City, UT, and was Director of the Center for Contemporary Montessori Programs at St. Catherine University in St. Paul, MN.

 Achiever – Harmony – Learner – Responsibility – Consistency